Audiologist

 I know my device went higher because 1 of my friends could hear the 18khz mark from it.I ask this because I was exposed to 5 gunshots last year w/o protection.I can't say I knew I could hear above that before hand though.I've had tinnitus my whole life

-Asked by Brandon almost 6 years ago
+Asked by Brandon over 6 years ago

 I think your statement about "I can't say I knew I could hear above that before hand" is telling.
 We are not all born with "perfect hearing".
 In fact, I hate that phrase.
 We are born with whatever we are born with.
 Is there a chance that your hearing was alway impaired in the higher frequencies?
 Absolutely.
 And to tell you the truth, most tests wouldn't even catch it.
 Those who test frequencies that high are mostly researchers.
 The tinnitus could also indicate hearing impairment.
 Does the gunshot exposure play a role?
 Possibly.
 Without comparison tests, it is difficult to tell.